5 mins. read

 • Increasing non-exercise activity can contribute to losing weight and maintaining a healthy weight, which is an important factor in reducing cancer risk

-• People who who do more non-exercise activity have better blood sugar control than those who don’t
+• People who do more non-exercise activity have better blood sugar control than those who don’t

 • Non-exercise activity can help reduce insulin resistance